How to Teach Vowel Teams

 - Help students understand the power of a vowel team’s ability, together or split, to make a strong sound by teaching weak/strong pairs, such as bit/bite, mad/made.
 Use plastic or magnetic letters that have vowels in a different colour to consonants as the difference highlights the teams.

 - Because there are no rules that tell us when to use certain representations of vowel sounds, other than placement rules related to use of ‘i’ or ‘u’ at the end of words, mastery is dependent on familiarity with words.
-Use of Phonics Hero is ideal for giving students multiple exposures to each word, in reading and spelling.
-Get started with a free Teacher Account here.
+Use of the Phonics Hero games is ideal for giving students multiple exposures to each word, in reading and spelling.
+Get started with a Teacher Account.

 - If children are unsure which spelling choice to use, suggest that they have a go with a vowel table, like the example below.
 They should try each spelling choice and make a decision as to which one looks right.